ducakar/TextureReplacer/README.md

 Known Issues
 ------------

+* There are issues with some reflective parts: highlighting, radial attachment and/or mouse click may not work.
 * Clouds from EVE are only reflected when on/near the ground or over 160 km.
 * Clouds from development version of EVE are not properly reflected.
-* Kerbals in transparent pods are not personalised in several situations.
 * Cabin-specific IVA suits don't persist through scene switches while on EVA.
 * Reloading game database in the space centre scene resets per-game setings.
 * Reloading game database in the main menu switches IVA visor texture.